prasadhmd/prasadhmd.github.io/_posts/2020-05-21-Covid19-and-Social-Distancing-in-Florida.md

 such a way that the average shifts in each group is mathematically consistent.

+The units of x-axis is days.
+Due to shifting of curves for overlapping, each curve has its own axis and therefore only number of days are displayed.
+The y-axis denotes the percentage of population infected.
+As you can see, Hawaii and Montana has flattened the cutves and New York and New Jersey are almost there.
+However, the states in the first plot especially are still finding new cases.
+This could be due to increased testing.
+Also, the mortality rate is not considered in this analysis and is declining in most states.
+Therefore, do not interpret these results as a mere sign of worsening the situation in any state.

 ![covid19 cumulative cases](/assets/CA_alike.png)
 ![covid19 cumulative cases](/assets/FL_alike.png)
 ![covid19 cumulative cases](/assets/OK_alike.png)